Showing posts with label #Libertytheater. Show all posts

 Cause of Blaze probed

-The cause of the blaze which destroyed the 20-year-old Norwood Theater early Sunday morning has not been determined, Florence fireman said this morning.
+The cause of the blaze that destroyed the 20-year-old Norwood Theater early Sunday morning has not been determined, Florence fireman said this morning.

 The original construction cost of the 564-seat theater was $80,00 and was reportedly sold to the Martin firm in 1961 for $175,000.